 That’s my 90’s summer and I want to bring some of that to our kids’ childhood.
+It’s about tapping into your intuition.
+I’m an ambitious mom but that also means going for what works for me even if that means slowing down.

 We want children who can think themselves out of boredom because they have a toolkit of self sufficient things we’ve introduced them to.
 They need space and time to make something from nothing.
+I want them to be excited by the “treats” (gifts, $$ activities) in life and that’s only possible if they’re not getting the treats every day.

-Keys to our 90s summer
+Keys to your 90s summer

 little to no plans